Best Veggies to Plant in April

 Green beans can easily be grown in zones 2 through 11 with gardeners choosing to either grow the bush or pole variety of this vegetable.

 Keep in mind however, if you choose to grow the pole variety you will need a trellis for the beans to grow on.
+(Here are the best edible climbing plants to grow vertically.)

 Green beans can be planted after the last spring frost once the soil reaches a temperature of 48 degrees Fahrenheit.
 Choose a sunny spot in the garden with well-drained soil.
 Your beans will be ready to harvest in 50 to 55 days.